 What is the Pink Cloud and How It Affects Your Recovery

-Many addicts and alcoholics are known to live in high extremes when they are using.
+Many people suffering from addictions, are known to live in high extremes when they are using.
 This tendency often remains in progression after they become clean or sober.
 Thus, many people in early recovery go through a phase of extra-heightened happiness and excitement that often even creates euphoria about their newfound life in recovery.
 This phase in recovery is often referred to as the Pink Cloud.

 There is much to learn about yourself once you decide to stop drinking and the good news is that most of it is positive.
 However, for most of us life spent in addiction means that we may not have a place to live, or a job, or any real means to provide for ourselves once we enter recovery.
 Therefore, this dramatic contrast of feeling that everything is just “perfect” may be dangerous at this time.
 These feelings may manifest themselves as coping mechanism to protect the newcomer from the often-harsh reality of early recovery.